SanderShark/undetectllm/research.md

 | T5   | 100% | 100%   | 100% | 78%  | 100% |

-Not terribly better or worse then the mean on this one.
+Not better or worse than the mean on this one.

 ## mistralai/Mixtral-8x7B-Instruct-v0.1
 This is not designed for chat but instead instruct, this might change the way it performs.